SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/03_phoenix_hypervisor_strategy.md

 ---
 # Phoenix Hypervisor Strategy

-The local Proxmox server, codenamed "Phoenix Hypervisor," serves as the central powerhouse for ThinkHeads.ai's compute-intensive AI/ML/DL workloads, orchestrating both LXC containers and Virtual Machines (VMs).
+The local Proxmox server, codenamed "Phoenix Hypervisor," serves as the central powerhouse for Thinkheads.AI's compute-intensive AI/ML/DL workloads, orchestrating both LXC containers and Virtual Machines (VMs).
 Its strategic configuration and resource management are critical for supporting the project's ambitious goals in skill development and portfolio creation.

 ## Hardware Specifications
 *   **CPU**: AMD 7700